cgonzalezITA/DSFiware-hackathon/assets/docs/README-consumer.md

 ./scripts/hackathon-retrieveConsumerVC.sh -h # To obtain info about the params ./scripts/hackathon-retrieveConsumerVC.sh -s # To run it stopping after each step
 ```

+In this flow, we will generate a `user-credential` VC, but the same flow can be used to issue `operator-credential` and `verifiable-credential`.

 0. Before the Jupyter Notebook can be run, a [conda working environment](https://edcarp.github.io/introduction-to-conda-for-data-scientists/02-working-with-environments/index.html) is required.
 A brief guideline can be found at [Install and setup an environment using Conda](https://github.com/cgonzalezITA/devopsTools/blob/master/pTools/README.md#install-and-setup-an-environment-using-conda).